brontosaurusrex/brontosaurusrex.github.io/_posts/2016-02-23-video-review-of-the-sony-pxw-fs7.md

 - Would cine gamma and S-log work together or how is that working?
 - Whats up with raw out of the box without some stupid external recorder?
 - What kind of external monitor (mounted on camera or not) should I get and will it preview/render s-log stuff properly?
+- How expensive are the cards?
+(In my case I need just one or two to cover about 1 hour of recording)
+- canon mic inputs?

 fs5 rigged

 ![](http://www.newsshooter.com/wp-content/uploads/2015/11/IMG_0190-600x468.jpg)